Jan Niezer

-Jan Niezer (1756–1822) was a famous and influential Euro-African trader in the Dutch Gold Coast.
+Jan Niezer (c.
+1756–1822) was a Euro-African trader in the Dutch Gold Coast.
 In his day and age, he was the richest Mulatto trader on the Gold Coast.
 Furthermore, Niezer was an important political figure during the Ashanti wars of the early 19th century.
 His most important trade interest was the Atlantic slave trade, until it was abolished by the Netherlands in 1814.

-Biography
+Early life

 Niezer was born in Akwida as the son of a German doctor's assistant in the service of the Dutch West India Company, and an African woman named Manzang.
 He first travelled with his father to Europe in January 1764, where he attended school.

+Career and war

 Around 1770, Jan Niezer returned to the Gold Coast alone, joining the Dutch West India Company, like his father.
 After having worked for the company for 16 years, first as a soldier and later as an assistant of the civil administration, Niezer again went to Europe in 1785, presumably to employ himself as a merchant with a European company.
 He signed himself up with Louyssen & Son, one of the largest Dutch trading houses of the age, which among others occupied itself with the slave trade.

 Back in the Gold Coast, Niezer encountered difficulty establishing himself as a private trader, as he was not an official trader of the Dutch West India Company, and was thus hindered by the latter's trade monopoly.
 Nevertheless, he became one of the most influential traders in Elmina.
 When the Dutch East India Company was dissolved in 1791, Niezer took his chance to become the biggest private trader on the coast.